 - Make sure your baby opens their mouth wide before they latch on. - Make sure your baby latches on behind the nipple, not the end of the nipple.
 Part or all of the areola should be in your baby's mouth.
-The areola is the dark area around the nipple. - Support your breast with your hand during the entire feeding. - Slide your finger into your baby's mouth to break the suction before removing them from the breast. - Keep your fingernails short to help avoid scratching your baby. - After breastfeeding, put a few drops of expressed breast milk on your nipple area.
-Allow milk to air dry. - If your nipples are cracked or bleeding, talk with a lactation consultant. - Wash your nipples with soap and water 2 times each day. - Use a nipple ointment, such as modified lanolin.
-Put a small amount on your nipples after breastfeeding. - There is no need to wash your nipples before you breastfeed again. - If breastfeeding is too painful: - Express your milk by hand or with a pump until you are able to breastfeed again. - Ask your baby's nurse for a breast pump to use, and ask the nurse to call the lactation consultant for you. - Make sure you are using the correct pump flange size for your nipples. - Your nipple should fit inside the tunnel and move freely when the pump is turned on. - The flange may be too small if your nipple rubs against the side. - The flange may be too big if your areola or breast is also pulled into the tunnel. - Ask your baby's nurse to call the lactation consultant if you think you need a different pump flange size.
+The areola is the dark area around the nipple. - Support your breast with your hand during the entire feeding. - Slide your finger into the corner of your baby's mouth to break the suction before removing them from the breast. - Keep your fingernails short to help avoid scratching your baby. - After breastfeeding, put a few drops of expressed breast milk on your nipple area.
+Allow milk to air dry. - If your nipples are chapped and sore, talk with a lactation consultant. - Wash your nipples with non-perfumed soap and water at least 1 time each day. - Use a nipple ointment, such as modified lanolin.
+Put a small amount on your nipples after breastfeeding. - There is no need to wash your nipples before you breastfeed again. - If breastfeeding is too painful: - Express your milk by hand or with a pump until you are able to breastfeed again. - Ask your baby's nurse for a breast pump to use, and ask the nurse to call the lactation consultant for you. - If your nipples are cracked and bleeding, ask to talk to a lactation consultant. - Make sure you are using the correct pump flange size for your nipples. - Your nipple should fit inside the tunnel and move freely when the pump is turned on. - The flange may be too small if your nipple rubs against the side. - The flange may be too big if your areola or breast is also pulled into the tunnel. - Ask your baby's nurse to call the lactation consultant if you think you need a different pump flange size.